Anjana Vasan

-Anjana Vasan (born 31 January 1987) is a Singaporean actress and singer-songwriter based in London.
-She is known for her stage work, earning Laurence Olivier and Evening Standard Theatre Award nominations, and her role in the Channel 4 sitcom We Are Lady Parts, for which she was nominated for a British Academy Television Award.
+Anjana Vasan (born 31 January 1987) is an Indian-born actress based in the United Kingdom.
+For her stage work, Vasan has won a Laurence Olivier Award.
+On television, she stars in the Channel 4 sitcom We Are Lady Parts (2021–2024), for which she was nominated for a British Academy Television Award.
+Her films include Wicked Little Letters (2023).

 Early life and education

-Vasan was born in Chennai, India to a Tamil family and moved to Singapore when she was four.
+Vasan was born in Madras (now known as Chennai), India to a Tamil Hindu family and moved to Singapore when she was four years old.
 She took theatre studies at the National University of Singapore before relocating to the United Kingdom, where she graduated in 2012 with a Master of Arts in Acting from the Royal Welsh College of Music & Drama.